What Are The Steps In A Federal Criminal Appeal?

 Notice of Appeal.
-Many people confuse the filing of the notice of appeal with filing the appeal itself, and panic when they realize they only have 14 days to file.
+Many people confuse the filing of the notice of appeal with filing the appeal itself and panic when they realize they only have 14 days to file.
 Note that the notice of appeal is a brief, one-page document that merely notifies the court of the defendant’s desire to appeal his conviction and/or sentencing, and can be prepared quickly.
-Nonetheless, the fourteen-day deadline means that you should retain a lawyer to represent you on appeal as soon as possible after the trial court enters the judgment of conviction, if you have not already done so.
+Nonetheless, the fourteen-day deadline means that you should retain the best appellate lawyer to represent you on appeal as soon as possible after the trial court enters the judgment of conviction, if you have not already done so.
 An appellate lawyer will need time to check for conflicts, review the case, and prepare and file the notice making sure that no deadline has been missed.

 Transcript Review.
 Once the notice of appeal has been filed, a number of steps have to be taken before the appellate court will actually decide the case.
 Within fourteen days, the attorney who filed the notice of appeal must file a statement of representation identifying each party that he or she represents in the appeal.
 More importantly, within this same time period, the attorney must request that the transcript of the trial be prepared by the court reporter.
-This transcript must paid for by the defendant who is appealing his or her conviction, who makes arrangements for payment with the court reporter directly.
-The transcript will become part of the record on appeal, which also contains all papers and exhibits filed in the trial court as well as certified copy of all docket entries at that level.
+This transcript must be paid for by the defendant who is appealing his or her conviction, who makes arrangements for payment with the court reporter directly.
+The transcript will become part of the record on appeal, which also contains all papers and exhibits filed in the trial court as well as a certified copy of all docket entries at that level.

 Legal Brief.
 Although courts have the power to shorten the time limits, the Federal Rules of Appellate Procedure generally provide that an appellant has forty days after the record is filed to file his or her opening brief.
 Fed.
 R. Crim.
 P. 31.
 Failure to file the brief on time will likely result in the appeal being dismissed.
 The government, or appellee, has thirty days after service of the appellant’s brief to file its brief in response.
 The appellant then may, but is not required to, file a reply brief to the appellee’s brief within fourteen days after the appellee’s brief was filed.
 Id.